 You've bought Zelda: Breath of the Wild, and now you've only got one thing on your mind: Where is the Master Sword in Zelda Breath of the Wild?
 Well, either that or how to find Epona.
-In this article we'll detail where the Master Sword is and how you can get your hands on it.
+In this article we'll detail how to find the Master Sword and how you can get your hands on it.
 It's not quite as simple as that.
 First you'll need to navigate the Lost Woods and then you'll need to have enough heart containers to lift the sword.
 The journey is worth it, as the Master Sword is the only unbreakable sword in the game!

-Navigate the Lost Woods to Reach the Master Sword in Breath of the Wild
+How to Get the Master Sword in Breath of the Wild - Key Requirements

 The Master Sword in Zelda: Breath of the Wild is found by the Great Deku Tree in Korok Forest, behind the Lost Woods.
 This is found north of Hyrule Field and west of Death Mountain.
 You can't simply paraglide in and if you take a wrong direction at any point during the journey through it, you'll be put back at the start.
 There is a way to solve the maze, though, and it's actually quite simple.